opencollective/opencollective-website/README.md

 ## Test

 ```
-// in a separate window
+// in a separate window, on API side
 npm run testserver
+// in a separate window, on website side
+npm run dev
+// in a separate window, on website side
 npm test
 ```